Big Island Forum

 1) The present policy is that police officers are allowed to lie to suspects during interrogations.
 "We know you did it."
 "We have proof you did it."
 "Your friend told us you did it. etc.”

-2) For decades police have been allowed to pose as a criminal so as to entice a potential suspect to commit a crime.
+2) For decades police have been allowed to conduct "sting" operations, to pose as a criminal so as to entice a potential suspect to commit a crime.
 This philosophy has been condoned nationwide throughout the law enforcement community because of several reasons and beliefs.
 The main reasons being, "Other police departments do it."
 "It's common practice."
 "It's taught at the FBI Academy."
 And, the rock solid belief, "The job simply can't be done if we can't lie at times."

 Kerrith H. (Kerry) King

-Leadership Communication Skills Coach
+Leadership-Communication Skills Coach